rjfarmer/gfort2py/README.md

 ## Using
 ### Fortran side
-Compile code with -fPIC and -shared as options, then link togethter as a shared lib at the end
+Compile code with -fPIC and -shared as options, then link together as a shared lib at the end

 ````bash
 gfortran -fPIC -shared -c file.f90